 Can I get therapy over the phone or from home?

 Yes.
 We provide therapy and counselling sessions via telephone or Skype.
 The rates for these sessions are the same as for direct contact sessions.
-Upon special request, we will make “house calls” if feasible and required by clients.
-Additional premiums for these services, agreed upon during the initial contact with the client, will be charged for this service.

 What can I expect from a therapy session?

 At Clear Path Solutions, the first session is an opportunity for you to inform the therapist about why you are interested in therapy, what you hope to get out of it and what will be different when you are better.
 It is also an opportunity to ask your therapist any questions you might have about therapy or them.
-In the process, you and your therapist begin to clarify your discomfort, the source of your discomfort, and personalized approaches to developing positive coping mechanisms to improve your day-today life and overall situation.
+In the process, you and your therapist begin to clarify your discomfort, the source of your discomfort and personalized approaches to developing positive coping mechanisms to improve your day-to-day life and overall situation.

 Expertise & Credentials of the Therapists